thunderbird/developer-docs/add-ons/updating/tb115/adapt-to-changes-in-thunderbird-103-115.md

 It is recommended to leverage WebExtension APIs as much a possible.
 Instead of adjusting to core changes, the following WebExtension APIs can be helpful:

-* Use the [browserAction API](https://webextension-api.thunderbird.net/en/stable/browserAction.html) to add buttons to Thunderbird's unified toolbar
+* Use the [browserAction API](https://webextension-api.thunderbird.net/en/115/browserAction.html) to add buttons to Thunderbird's unified toolbar
-* Use the [menus API](https://webextension-api.thunderbird.net/en/latest/menus.html) to add entries to Thunderbird's context menu (for example in the folder pane or in the thread pane)
+* Use the [menus API](https://webextension-api.thunderbird.net/en/115/menus.html) to add entries to Thunderbird's context menu (for example in the folder pane or in the thread pane)
-* Use the [commands API](https://webextension-api.thunderbird.net/en/latest/commands.html) to register keyboard shortcuts.
+* Use the [commands API](https://webextension-api.thunderbird.net/en/115/commands.html) to register keyboard shortcuts.
 Additional benefit: all WebExtension shortcuts can be adjusted by the user in the Add-on Manager according to their needs.
-* Use the [mailTabs API](https://webextension-api.thunderbird.net/en/latest/mailTabs.html) to interact with the mail tab.
+* Use the [mailTabs API](https://webextension-api.thunderbird.net/en/115/mailTabs.html) to interact with the mail tab.

 #### Using shared Experiments

 There may already be a shared Experiment, which could help with add-on updates (or which could give helpful hints):

-* [LegacyCSS API](https://github.com/thunderbird/addon-developer-support/tree/master/auxiliary-apis/LegacyCSS): Inject into `about:3pane` or `about:message`, to style the `folderpane` (see [Hide Local Folders](https://addons.thunderbird.net/addon/hide-local-folders-for-tb78/versions/?page=1#version-3.0.1) Add-on), the `threadpane` or the message display area.
-* [WindowListener API](https://github.com/thunderbird/addon-developer-support/tree/master/wrapper-apis/WindowListener): Inject into `about:3pane` or `about:message`, to manipulate the `folderpane` (see [Phoenity Icons](https://addons.thunderbird.net/addon/phoenity-icons/versions/?page=1#version-3.9) Add-On), the `threadpane` or the message display area.
-* [UnifiedFolders API](https://github.com/thunderbird/addon-developer-support/tree/master/auxiliary-apis/UnifiedFolders): Interact with the "smart" folder display mode.
+* community Experiments listed on [DTN](https://developer.thunderbird.net/add-ons/mailextensions#sharing-experiment-apis)

-More interesting Experiments are available at the [addon-developer-support](https://github.com/thunderbird/addon-developer-support/tree/master/auxiliary-apis) repository and on [DTN](https://developer.thunderbird.net/add-ons/mailextensions#sharing-experiment-apis).
+* Experiments from the [webext-support](https://github.com/thunderbird/webext-support/tree/master/experiments) repository
+* Experiments from the [webext-experiments](https://github.com/thunderbird/webext-experiments) repository (scheduled to be shipped with Thunderbird soon)

 ### Unified Toolbar

 The mail toolbar has been replaced by the unified toolbar.
 Adding your own buttons will become difficult, because the unified toolbar tends to remove unknown objects.
-Instead, use the [browserAction API](https://webextension-api.thunderbird.net/en/latest/browserAction.html) to add buttons.
+Instead, use the [browserAction API](https://webextension-api.thunderbird.net/en/115/browserAction.html) to add buttons.

 ### XUL Tree replacement